Key information

 Writer-in-Residence Scheme

-In this role, he’ll deliver a number of writing workshops for first-year Politics students.
-This gives you the opportunity to develop your skills as a political writer and to become an outstanding political communicator.
-Stephen will also provide personalised feedback on student blogs.
+In this role, Sussex alumni Aubrey will deliver a number of writing workshops as well as a guest lecture for Politics students.
+He will also judge a political blog writing competition, contribute to our student-run Sussex Politics blog, and organise work shadowing days in London.
+This experience will give you the opportunity to develop your skills as a political writer and to become an outstanding political communicator.

 Silver